Firehose of falsehood: United States

+According to Mother Jones magazine editor Monika Bauerlein, the firehose technique is increasingly being used against the press by American politicians.
+She warns readers to expect an increase in the use of several related tactics: the lawsuit threat, the "fake news" denial, and the ad hominem attack.

+Several publications have characterized the communication strategy of Donald Trump as a firehose of falsehood.
+His use of the firehose technique during the June 27, 2024, debate broadcast by CNN was noted by analysts such as Heather Cox Richardson, who labeled Trump's performance as Gish galloping, and Dan Froomkin, who provided a similar analysis.

+The technique has also been used by activists, such as by the anti-vaccine movement to spread debunked theories about the supposed dangers of vaccination.

+Other

 According to the author and former military intelligence officer John Loftus, Iran has been using similar methods to incite hatred against Saudi Arabia, the United States, and Israel.
-He claims that some fake news that is attributed to Russia was actually planted in the Western press by Iran.
+He claims that some fake news that is attributed to Russia, actually was planted in the Western press by Iran.

 During Indonesia's 2019 presidential race, the incumbent, Joko Widodo, accused Prabowo Subianto's campaign team of disseminating hateful propaganda aided by foreign consultants and cited "Russian propaganda" and the "firehose of falsehood" model.